lightbody/browsermob-proxy/README.md

   - captureBinaryContent - Boolean, capture binary content
  - PUT /proxy/[port]/har/pageRef - starts a new page on the existing HAR.
 Supports the following parameters:
   - pageRef - the string name of the first page ref that should be used in the HAR.
 Defaults to "Page N" where N is the next page number.
+ - DELETE /proxy/[port]/har/pageRef/[pageRef] - deletes existing pages identified by [pageRef]. [pageRef] can take a form of a comma separated list.
+The current page cannot be deleted.
  - DELETE /proxy/[port] - shuts down the proxy and closes the port
  - GET /proxy/[port]/har - returns the JSON/HAR content representing all the HTTP traffic passed through the proxy.
 Supports the following parameters:
   - pageRef - a comma separated list of pageRefs to retrieve.
 If omitted all the pageRefs will be returned.